Community

 Jordan Lerma, a biologist with Nēnē Research and Conservation, said that although 595 was struck by a car, the regular feeding of the feral cat colony also contributed to his death since the nēnē have been crossing the street to get to the cat food being placed near the Moku Ola and Hilo Hawaiian parking lots.

-“Cat feeding folk are leaving the food on the other side of the street since they can do it without being seen and the nēnē found it quickly,” Lerma said.
+“Cat-feeding folk are leaving the food on the other side of the street since they can do it without being seen and the nēnē found it quickly,” Lerma said.
 “This was a particularly tough death, because 595 has spent most of his adult life in Hilo and is the most sighted bird in our database.
 His partner will most likely lay eggs soon, so it’s all around heartbreaking.”

 A male nēnē, tagged 595, eats cat food at Liliʻuokalani Park and Gardens in Hilo.
 (Photo courtesy of Jordan Lerma/Nēnē Research and Conservation)

-NTC was seen nearby the site of 595’s death, which is common for the bird that mates for life.
+NTC was seen near the site of 595’s death, which is common for the bird that mates for life.
 NTC and 595 also had a chick nicknamed Orion and banded as NYN, which was abducted from another Hilo park several years ago.
 While Orion was recovered and returned to its parents, the chick ultimately was released into a bird sanctuary, according to the state.

 ARTICLE CONTINUES BELOW AD

-Officers with the state Division of Forestry and Wildlife monitored NTC on Thursday to ensure she stayed safely away from the road.
+Staff from the state Division of Forestry and Wildlife monitored NTC on Thursday to ensure she stayed safely away from the road.

 “Since people have been regularly feeding nēnē in the park for many months now, they’ve grown accustomed to humans,” state biologist Raymond McGuire said in a press release.
 “This is a primary reason we’ve pleaded with folks to stop feeding feral cats.”